 University of Oxford.

-The moment of anxious excitement before the results of an eagerly anticipated experiment appear is utterly priceless!
+Favourite thing to do in my job The moment of anxious excitement before the results of an eagerly anticipated experiment appear is utterly priceless!

 Viruses can wreak havoc with our bodies.
 From a simple sore throat, to grotty runny noses or serious life-threatening diseases, infections caused by viruses can cause tons of problems.
 Unfortunately, we only have medicines to cure a few of these diseases and desperately want more!
 My job is to investigate a new way to kill viruses.
 Fingers crossed, the information we get from this might help other scientists to design new medicines.